apache/tvm/docs/deploy/arm_compute_lib.rst

       mv ./linux-<architecture-to-build-for>-neon/* .

-In both cases you will need to set USE_ARM_COMPUTE_LIB_GRAPH_RUNTIME to the path where the ACL package is located.
+In both cases you will need to set USE_ARM_COMPUTE_LIB_GRAPH_EXECUTOR to the path where the ACL package is located.
 Cmake will look in /path-to-acl/ along with /path-to-acl/lib and /path-to-acl/build for the required binaries.
 See the section below for more information on how to use these configuration options.